What is it?

 What does it involve?

-Over the lifetime of the grant, institutions and associations may typically realise a broad range of activities, such as for example:
+Over the lifetime of the grant, associations may typically realise a broad range of activities, such as for example:

 - organise and carry out statutory activities of associations dealing with European Union studies and European Union issues (e.g. the publication of a newsletter, the setting up of a dedicated website, the organisation of the annual board meeting, the organisation of specific promotional events aimed at providing greater visibility to European Union subjects etc.)